RedHatGov/serverless-workshop-dashboard/workshop/content/lab1.4_developer.md

 kn func create -l quarkus
 ```

-Now let's take a quick peek at our function.
+Next take a quick peek at our function.
 Notice that it is a single class with just a single function.

 ```
 cat ./src/main/java/functions/Function.java